barbazul/1kfa/mod_guide_player.md

 a great time for the GM to ask them: "Who or what is the Living Light?"

-When a player chooses this card during character creation or Study Under a Master, they also recieve the item Sigil of the Living Light.
+When a player chooses this card during character creation or Study Under a Master, they also receive the item Sigil of the Living Light.

 # Notes on Moves